cookiesikeri/infra-test/README.md

      - Enables or not autoscaling based on average CPU tracking
      - Target average CPU percentage to track for autoscaling
  - A Hostname to create DNS record for this app.

+ please feel free to reach out to me for any question thank you. ...